cedx/which.hx/doc/usage/api.md

 === "Haxe"
-	The function is provided by the `FinderTools` class, that can acts as a [static extension](https://haxe.org/manual/lf-static-extension.html) to the `String` class (with the `using which.FinderTools` statement).
+	The function is provided by the `FinderTools` class, that can act as a [static extension](https://haxe.org/manual/lf-static-extension.html) to the `String` class (with the `using which.FinderTools` statement).

 	It returns a [`Promise`](https://promisesaplus.com) that resolves with the absolute path of the first instance of the executables found.